 What are the symptoms of seasickness?

-The symptoms of seasickness can vary from person to person; however, many individuals can experience a strange taste in their mouth, or more saliva than usual, the lower jaw and throat may also feel tense.
+Seasickness symptoms can vary from person to person.
+However, many individuals can experience a strange taste in their mouth or more saliva than usual.
+The lower jaw and throat may also feel tense.

 Think about your location on the ship

-Sarah from Cruising with Kids also suggests thinking about where you spend your time on the ship: “Choose a stateroom cabin on a centrally located lower deck to minimise movement.
+Sarah from Cruising with Kids echoed Billy’s thoughts, “Choose a stateroom on a centrally located lower deck to minimise movement.
 If you do feel a little nauseous, I find the tablets from the concierge desk cure it in no time at all.”